Community Herbalism Course

 Location: Jack’s Solar Garden

 Learn about the medicinal and magical properties of the Elder bush, a native and easily cultivated medicinal plant which has a wide array of physical and energetic uses.
-Harvest fresh Elderberries and explore an herbal garden growing beneath solar panels.
+Harvest fresh Elderberries and learn about an herbal garden growing beneath solar panels.

 Location: Wishgarden Herbs